-Securities included in the tables above are presented by maturity (repricing) dates.
+Securities included in the table above are presented by maturity (repricing) dates.

-For the year ended 31 December 2018, if interest rates at that date had been 100 basis points lower with all other variables held constant, profit before tax for the year would have been RR 2 999 million higher (31 December 2017: if interest rates at that date had been 100 basis points lower with all other variables held constant, profit before tax for the year would have been RR 5 550 million higher).
-As at 31 December 2018, other components of equity (pre-tax) would have been RR 8 641 million higher (31 December 2017: RR 2 596 million higher), as a result of an increase in the fair value of debt investments classified as at fair value through other comprehensive income and at fair value through profit or loss.
+For the year ended 31 December 2019, if interest rates at that date had been 100 basis points lower/higher with all other variables held constant, net interest income for the year would have been RR 1 838 million lower/higher for operations in Russian rubles and RR 59 million higher/lower for operations in US dollars (31 December 2018: if interest rates at that date had been 100 basis points lower/higher with all other variables held constant, net interest income for the year would have been RR 1 449 million higher/lower for operations in Russian rubles and RR 1 063 million higher/lower for operations in US dollars).

-For the year ended 31 December 2018, if interest rates at that date had been 100 basis points higher with all other variables held constant, profit before tax for the year would have been RR 2 999 million lower (31 December 2017: if interest rates at that date had been 100 basis points higher with all other variables held constant, profit before tax for the year would have been RR 5 550 million lower).
-As at 31 December 2018, other components of equity (pre-tax) would have been RR 8 641 million lower (31 December 2017: RR 2 596 million lower), as a result of a decrease in the fair value of debt investments classified as at fair value through other comprehensive income and at fair value through profit or loss.
+For the year ended 31 December 2019, other components of equity (pre-tax) would have been RR 3 658 million higher/lower (31 December 2018: RR 8 641 million higher/lower) as a result of a decrease in the fair value of debt investment classified as at fair value through other comprehensive income and at fair value through profit or loss by 100 basis points.

-Currency and equity risk management
+Currency and equity risk management.
 Currency risk, market risk for commodity instruments and equity risk are assessed on the basis of the VAR method (Value At Risk).
 This method represents a statistical evaluation of the ratio characterising the maximum amount of possible losses on a financial instrument/portfolio of different financial instruments with a specified probability and for a certain period of time.
 Reports on the level of market risk are issued on the basis of the approved Methodology for Market Risk Evaluation and provided by the Risks Department to the Bank's management and heads of interested units in compliance with the internal regulatory documents.

-The Bank calculates VAR on the basis of a 95% or 99% (depending on the purpose of calculations) confidence level and makes evaluations on the basis of retrospective information on closing prices (as the most dynamic and precise in terms of risk evaluation) for 250 days, evaluation horizon is one day.
-Therefore, VAR shows the maximum loss that can be received from the open position during one trading day with a 95% (99%) probability; however, in 5% (1%) of cases losses may exceed this level.
+The Bank calculates VAR on the basis of a 99% confidence level and makes evaluations on the basis of retrospective information on closing prices (as the most dynamic and precise in terms of risk evaluation) for 250 days, evaluation horizon is one day.
+Therefore, VAR shows the maximum loss that can be received from the open position during one trading day with a 99% probability; however, in 1% of cases losses may exceed this level.
+VAR is calculated by historical method.